Last updated on September 13th, 2021 at 01:05 pm

 The area around the Tower is the ideal place to have a leisurely and peaceful walk in nature.
 There is a considerable amount of steps to the top of Golak Hill, so wear comfortable shoes, bring water and take your time.

-Currency and languages spoken
+Currency and Languages Spoken

 The official currency is the Bulgarian lev (BGN).
 In some occasions, payments in Euro may also be accepted.
 Hotels and restaurants accept credit cards, too.

-Where to stay in Bansko
+Where To Stay in Bansko

-For our three night stay in Bansko, we chose Guest House Khan Kadiata for its raving reviews and central location.
+For our three night stay, we chose Guest House Khan Kadiata for its raving reviews and central location.
 We paid 50€ in total for a super clean room, one of the best homemade breakfasts we have ever had and the sweetest hosts we could ever dream of.

-Our Bansko trip duration and costs
+Our Bansko Trip Duration and Costs

 There are many ways to get from Sofia to Bansko and for all budgets.
 Accommodation in Bansko is great value for money.
 As mentioned above, we paid 50€ for three nights with breakfast in the heart of Bansko Old Town.
-Food, drinks and mini markets were also ridiculously cheap.
+Food, drinks and mini markets are also ridiculously cheap.